 By leaving the vernix on your baby, you are helping your baby regulate their body temperature, moisturize their skin, and prevent infections.
 You are also indirectly promoting skin-to-skin contact and successful latching when breastfeeding.

-Vernix caseosa does not possess any risk to your baby unless meconium is present within it.
-If something does not harm your baby, but only benefits him or her — why wouldn’t you leave it on the skin?
+Vernix does not pose any risk to your baby unless meconium is present within it.
+If something does not harm your baby but only benefits them — why wouldn’t you leave it on the skin?

-At the end of the day, whether you wash or rub the vernix is a personal preference.
-Your baby will be just fine without either and you should make a decision that will make you the most comfortable.
-Don’t make a decision based off of the judgement of others — this is your baby, not theirs!
+At the end of the day, whether you wash or rub the vernix caseosa is a personal preference.
+Your baby will be just fine either way, and you should make the decision that will make you the most comfortable.